erymuzuan/rx/source/web/web.sph/docs/overview.md

 ﻿#Overview

 Thank you for choosing `Rx Developer` as your platform and tools for your enterprise.
-To help you get started with `Rx Developer`, this documentation will help you in several are.
+To help you get started with `Rx Developer`, this documentation will help you in several areas.

 * The core concepts
 * How to